Chapter 2. Prepare the installation

 - Controls access to all resources.

-The OpenShift Dev Spaces operator ensure full lifecycle management of the OpenShift Dev Spaces server components.
-It introduces:
+The OpenShift Dev Spaces operator ensures full lifecycle management of the OpenShift Dev Spaces server components.

 Defines the

-- Creates and controls the necessary OpenShift objects to run a OpenShift Dev Spaces instance, such as pods, services, and persistent volumes.
+- Creates and controls the necessary OpenShift objects to run an OpenShift Dev Spaces instance, such as pods, services, and persistent volumes.

-custom resource (CR).
-The OpenShift Dev Spaces operator ensures the full lifecycle management of the OpenShift Dev Spaces server components on this OpenShift Dev Spaces instance:
+CheClustercustom resource (CR).
+The OpenShift Dev Spaces operator ensures the full lifecycle management of the OpenShift Dev Spaces server components on this OpenShift Dev Spaces instance.
+These components include the Dev Workspace Operator, gateway, user dashboard, OpenShift Dev Spaces server, and plug-in registry.

 The Dev Workspace Operator (DWO) is a dependency of OpenShift Dev Spaces, and is an integral part of how OpenShift Dev Spaces functions.
 One of DWO’s main responsibilities is to reconcile Dev Workspace custom resources (CR).

-The Dev Workspace CR is a OpenShift resource representation of a OpenShift Dev Spaces workspace.
+The Dev Workspace CR is an OpenShift resource representation of an OpenShift Dev Spaces workspace.
 Whenever a user creates a workspace using OpenShift Dev Spaces in the background, Dashboard OpenShift Dev Spaces creates a Dev Workspace CR in the cluster.
 For every OpenShift Dev Spaces workspace, there is an underlying Dev Workspace CR on the cluster.

 When creating a workspace with OpenShift Dev Spaces with a devfile, the Dev Workspace CR contains the devfile details.
 Additionally, OpenShift Dev Spaces adds the editor definition into the Dev Workspace CR depending on which editor was chosen for the workspace.
-OpenShift Dev Spaces will also add attributes to the Dev Workspace which further configures the workspace depending on how you configured the CheCluster
+OpenShift Dev Spaces also adds attributes to the Dev Workspace that further configure the workspace depending on how you configured the CheCluster CR.

-is a custom resource that defines a reusable spec.template
+A DevWorkspaceTemplate is a custom resource that defines a reusable spec.template for Dev Workspaces.

-When a workspace is started, DWO reads the corresponding Dev Workspace CR and creates the necessary resources such as deployments, secrets, configmaps, routes such that at the end a workspace pod representing the development environment defined in the devfile is created.
+When a workspace is started, DWO reads the corresponding Dev Workspace CR and creates the necessary resources such as deployments, secrets, configmaps, and routes.
+As a result, a workspace pod representing the development environment defined in the devfile is created.

 The following Custom Resource Definitions are provided by the Dev Workspace Operator: